Course projects

 During the project, the partner organisations or companies meet with the students four times.
 The first meeting is at the beginning of the course and the teams discuss the first ideas and thoughts.
 The second time takes place about a month before the end of the course, and the teams introduce a more robust solution.
 At the second meeting, the teams will receive additional feedback, which they will take into account in their final presentation.
 During the course, students may have questions for which they will contact partners, but the organisation can determine how involved it wants to be.
 The working language of the project is English.

+This course takes place every autumn and spring semester.
 For more information, visit the project website.
 To submit a project, fill out the online form.
 For more information contact Yana Halas ([email protected]).

 Read about SK ID Solutions' experience in the Digital Innovation Industry Project.